BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 ## Summary: What You Accomplished

 BRadvoc8 now has a stable publication URL, provenance tracking for edition verification, and cryptographic integrity through self-signing.
-The freshness problem is solved: Ben can fetch current versions without waiting for Amira to send updates, verify that he has the latest copy, and detect if someone gives him stale data.
+The freshness problem is also solved: Ben can fetch current versions without waiting for Amira to send updates, verify that he has the latest copy, and detect if someone gives him stale data.

 ### Example Script